Ongoing medical care for extended withdrawal symptoms

-To help you manage your withdrawal symptoms safely and effectively – and prevent relapse – Sage provides medically managed detoxification.
+To help you manage your withdrawal symptoms safely and effectively – and prevent relapse – Sage provides medically assisted treatment.
 Medically managed detox includes the use of prescription medications to alleviate the symptoms of withdrawal and keep you safe during the withdrawal and detox process.
 We pledge to:

 Fully involve you in the medication selection process, including a thorough explanation of the benefits and risks of each prescription

 Use carefully selected medications that not only adhere to the latest research but manage your unique symptoms with maximum efficacy and minimal medical risk or side effects

 Carefully determine your ideal dose of the selected medication to provide relief without supplying more of your medication than you need